 • They're great in powder: The high flotation and single edge of a snowboard are arguably your best choice in powder conditions.

-• Split boards are versatile: They have special, movable bindings that allow you to easily tour alongside your telemark and Alpine touring (AT) buddies.
+• Splitboards are versatile: They have special, movable bindings that allow you to easily tour alongside your telemark and randoneé/alpine touring (AT) buddies.

 What to Bring

-A Buddy: Traveling alone in the backcountry is a high-risk endeavor.
-Don't do it.
+Buddies: Traveling alone in the winter backcountry is a high-risk endeavor.
+Don't do it solo.

-Skins: Whether you travel the backcountry by ski or by split board, skins are a crucial piece of gear.
+Climbing skins: Whether you travel the backcountry by ski or by splitboard, skins are a crucial piece of gear.
 Like a piece of carpeting, skins temporarily stick to the underside of a ski (or board) to provide the traction that greatly aids your climb up the backcountry slopes.
-Yes, these were once made from animal skins, but synthetic, adhesive-backed varieties are the norm today.
+See the REI Expert Advice article, Climbing Skins and Accessories, for details.

-Avalanche safety gear: The must-have gear for each and every backcountry explorer in your group is a snow shovel, probe and avalanche transceiver.
-Equally important is the knowledge of how to use this gear.
-Practice before you go!
-Read the REI Expert Advice article on avalanche transceivers.
+Avalanche safety gear: The must-have gear for each and every backcountry explorer in your group is an avalanche transceiver, snow shovel and probe.
+Equally important is knowing how to use this gear—practice before you go!
+Also consider the innovative safety gear options of avalanche airbags or Avalung packs.
+For details, see the REI Expert Advice article, Avalanche Safety Gear.

 Proper clothing: Layering is the key to comfort when you're exerting in winter conditions.
-Read our separate discussion of the layering concept.
+For details, see the REI Expert Advice article, Layering Basics.

-Ten essentials: For a day in the backcountry, you need to know—and, more importantly, you need to carry—the Ten Essentials.
-This time-honored list of emergency and safety gear has been updated in recent years to be the Ten Essentials systems.
-Read the REI Expert Advice article on Ten Essentials.
+The Ten Essentials: For a day in the backcountry, you need to carry—and know how to use—the Ten Essentials.
+This time-honored list of emergency and safety gear has evolved into the Ten Essentials systems.
+For details, see the REI Expert Advice article, The Ten Essentials.